-The method for assigning the Group Number to a material and for establishing the smoke production rate is specified in Verification Method C/VM2 Appendix A.
+The method for assigning the Group Number to a material and for establishing the smoke production rate is specified in Verification Method C/VM2 Appendix A. Particular note should be made of the requirements for ducts.
+There are also instances of certain surface finishes being assigned Group Numbers without evaluation e.g. films and paint coatings.

-Foamed plastics and exposed combustible insulating materials
+Foamed plastics and combustible insulating materials

-4.17.2 If foamed plastics building materials or exposed combustible insulating materials form part of a wall, ceiling or roof system, the completed system shall achieve a Group Number as specified in Table 4.1 and the foamed plastics shall comply with the flame propagation criteria as specified in AS 1366 for the material being used.
+4.17.2 If foamed plastics building materials or combustible insulating materials form part of a wall or ceiling system, the completed system shall achieve a Group Number as specified in Table 4.1 and the foamed plastics shall comply with the flame propagation criteria as specified in AS 1366 for the material being used.
 This requirement does not apply to building elements listed in Paragraph 4.17.6.